-- a New cross-site pedestrian links are be provided as part of the following "Key Site" developments: - i Lakeside Plaza; - ii Ebbtide Mall; - iii the vacant property facing Marine Parade; - iv the Tourist zoned properties between Wilfred Barrett Drive and Picnic Point; - v Dunleith Tourist Park; - vi Diggers @ The Entrance; - vii Shelley Beach Golf Club. - b An outdoor character is preferred for new cross-site pedestrian links: - walkways are to be designed like a public street or courtyard, and the major thoroughfares should incorporate rows of shade trees; - the width of new links are to be between 5m and 10m according to commercial significance of the link, and the desirability of providing winter sunlight to active frontages; - iii walkways are to be flanked by awnings and active frontages which occupy at least 90% of the walkway's facades at "ground" level and on the storey immediately above (if any); - iv alignment of walkways is to highlight major destinations within or surrounding the development, and is to emphasise the location of lifts, stairs and travelators; - v 24 hour access is desirable. - c Indoor pedestrian links are to be compatible with the desired outdoor lifestyle: - i length of arcade-style links are to be minimised; - ii width of arcades are to be at least 5m;
+- a New cross-site pedestrian links are be provided as part of the following "Key Site" developments: - i Lakeside Plaza; - ii Ebbtide Mall; - iii the vacant property facing Marine Parade; - iv the Tourist zoned properties between Wilfred Barrett Drive and Picnic Point; - v Dunleith Tourist Park; - vi Diggers @ The Entrance; - vii Shelley Beach Golf Club. - b An outdoor character is preferred for new cross-site pedestrian links: - i walkways are to be designed like a public street or courtyard, and the major thoroughfares should incorporate rows of shade trees; - ii the width of new links are to be between 5m and 10m according to commercial significance of the link, and the desirability of providing winter sunlight to active frontages; - iii walkways are to be flanked by awnings and active frontages which occupy at least 90% of the walkway's facades at "ground" level and on the storey immediately above (if any); - iv alignment of walkways is to highlight major destinations within or surrounding the development, and is to emphasise the location of lifts, stairs and travelators; - v 24 hour access is desirable. - c Indoor pedestrian links are to be compatible with the desired outdoor lifestyle: - i length of arcade-style links are to be minimised; - ii width of arcades are to be at least 5m;

-- Chapter 5.3 - iii arcade ceilings are to be tall, and alignment is to provide a direct outlook to sunlit outdoor areas or scenic backdrops; - iv alignment is to highlight major destinations within or surrounding the development, as well as emphasising the location of lifts, stairs and travelators, and is not to include any hidden recesses or blind corners.
+- iii arcade ceilings are to be tall, and alignment is to provide a direct outlook to sunlit outdoor areas or scenic backdrops; - iv alignment is to highlight major destinations within or surrounding the development, as well as emphasising the location of lifts, stairs and travelators, and is not to include any hidden recesses or blind corners.

-5.0 KEY SITES
+4.6.5 KEY SITES

-The WLEP 2013 identifies the Key Sites within the Wyong Shire that have the potential to be a catalyst for economic growth and development confidence.
-Several of these sites are located on The Entrance Peninsula and are identified on the mapping provided with WLEP 2013.
+Wyong LEP 2013 identified the Key Sites that have the potential to be a catalyst for economic growth and development confidence.
+Several of these sites are located on The Entrance Peninsula.